Swim Competitively with MRSC

-Molly has been coaching USA Swimming programs for 7 years and has coached with SLAC for the past 2 years.
+Molly has been coaching USA Swimming programs for seven years and has coached with MRSC’s Shoreline Aquatic League for the past two years.
 Prior to her coaching experience, She has been long involved in the sport having been a USA swimmer herself as well as a high school and collegiate swimmer.
 Molly enjoys working with novice and age group swimmers teaching them the technical aspects of swimming while at the same time helping them discover a passion and love for the sport.

 Assistant Swim Coach

-Tim Landon Assistant Advance/Senior Coach and has been coaching professionally since 2015.
+Tim Landon has been coaching professionally since 2015.
 A lifelong swimmer, Tim was a member of both the Valley Shore YMCA Marlins (2001-2008) and Central Connecticut Aquatic Club (2008-2010) where he was a two-time Sectionals Qualifier.
-He attended Franklin and Marshall College (2010-2014) where he was a Four-Year Athlete, and Captain his Senior Year.
-He is a Five-time Centennial Conference Medalist, setting a Pool Record his Freshman year in the 400 IM.
+He attended Franklin and Marshall College (2010-2014) where he was a Four-Year Athlete and Captain his senior year.
+He is a five-time Centennial Conference Medalist, setting a pool record his freshman year in the 400 IM.
 He graduated in 2014 with a degree in Classical Archaeology and Ancient History and Minor in Anthropology.
 In 2015 he decided to return to swimming and accepted a position coaching at the Valley Shore YMCA.
 He became the Head Senior Coach, where he helped Valley Shore achieve a number of new team records, Age Group Qualifiers, and Senior Cuts, as well as multiple Zone Qualifiers.
-He is excited to start his new position at SLAC and is looking forward to contributing to such a competitive program.

 Assistant Swim Coach